Janet on Facebook

 Randomly, I’d look around to see if anyone I knew was in the restaurant.
 But as the dinner progressed, the nerves subsided and I fell into the groove of just two people learning one another.
 I talked about my brothers and school and my dreams of moving away from Hawaii.
 He talked about moving to Hawaii, being homesick for Ohio and the fear of having to actually use the skills he was trained for as a new Marine.

 It was then upon that revelation that I saw Adrian not as my Prince, but as a young guy, only three years older than me preparing for war.
-He was a boy even who was finding his place in the world.
+He was a young man finding his place in the world.
 And we were just strangers getting to know one another.

 And just like that, just when I was enjoying myself a voice screamed, “LIAR!” in my head.
 I had to tell him, I told myself.
 I didn’t not want to tell him, but I reasoned that we hadn’t been physical yet so it was all okay.

-We left the restaurant (my stomach was growling, upset that I didn’t order the spaghetti), and strolled on Ala Moana Beach, where Adrian reached out and found my hand.
+We left the restaurant, and strolled on Ala Moana Beach, where Adrian reached out and found my hand.
 It was a scene out of a romantic comedy, and I was the Julia Roberts character: frizzy-haired, toothy and full of nervous energy.

 “I never heard the ocean back home,” Adrian said.
 “I don’t think I’ll ever get used to that.”

-“I had,” I lied, marveling at the whooshing, the consistency, the strength of the Pacific, which blanketed the only home I knew.
+“I had,” I lied, marveling at the whooshing, the strength of the Pacific, which blanketed the only home I knew.

 Like the vast ocean, I didn’t want this night to end.